microservices-kata/petstore-infrastructure/jenkins-basic/README.md

 This image simply have maven tool, docker service, and basic plugins installed, for easier automation setup pipeline.

+This image is already in Dockerhub, named `flin/jenkins-v2-basic:2.75`.

 What's inside:

 - Jenkins v2.75